 Liability insurance for designated premises is not just for large or complex businesses.
-At the same time, most homeowner insurance, business and auto insurance may have liability insurance coverage.
-If someone is involved in acquiring a new building or renting a new location, there may be a gap in liability coverage.
+At the same time, most homeowners, businesses and auto insurance may have liability insurance coverage if someone is acquiring a new building or renting a new location.
+However, there may be a gap in liability on the new premises.

-When someone visits premises as above, liability insurance on the location will protect the owner, landlord or tenant (Otherwise known as OLT Insurance).
+When someone visits premises as above, the OLT insurance, specifically on the location, will protect the owner, landlord or tenant (Otherwise known as OLT Insurance).

-An incident such as skid and fall on an icy walkway or failing to clear a spill from an aisle often create a premises liability exposure for which liability insurance protection is crucial.
+Any incident such as skid and fall on an icy walkway or failing to clear a spill from an aisle often creates a premises liability exposure for which such insurance protection is crucial.

-OLT insurance is mainly for commercial, if you are a Residential tenant trying to get insurance for your landlord, you need rental / tenant insurance.
-Please click here for online quote.
+OLT insurance is mainly for commercial use.
+If you are a Residential tenant trying to get insurance for your landlord, you need rental/tenant insurance.
+Please click here for an online quote.